-At June 30, 2020 and 2019, the District had no outstanding amount of contributions to the pension plan and therefore, had no payables reported at fiscal year 2020 or 2019.
+At June 30, 2021 and 2020, the District had no significant outstanding contributions to the pension plan and therefore, had no related payables.

-NOTE 10.
+NOTE 13.
 OTHER POSTEMPLOYMENT BENEFITS

 Plan Description

 The District has adopted a policy whereby the District will contribute to the cost of the premium for health and dental insurance coverage for eligible retirees and their eligible dependents until such time as the retiree is eligible for Medicare coverage.
 The retiree's spouse is also eligible for coverage until they become eligible for Medicare coverage.
 Dependents that are financially dependent on the retiree and are unmarried are eligible for coverage until they reach the age of 26.
 The retiree, their spouse and the dependent are no longer eligible to participate in the program if they are part of another contributed insurance program, including, but not limited to coverage under the New Mexico Retiree Health Care Authority.
 The retirees are responsible for obtaining their own health and dental insurance coverage.
 The District's policy constitutes a single-employer defined benefit healthcare plan.